gohypergiant/ControlPanelLayer/README.md

 ```

 ### Gradient Layers
 While a gradient can be applied to any existing layer, for convenience it is possible to create two types of gradient layers.
-If you wish to animate your gradients you will need to do so using one of these classes.
+If you wish to animate your gradients, you can do so using one of these classes:

 ```coffeescript
 layerA = new gradient.Layer